marcoberlot1/marcoberlot1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-ML engineer at Google DeepMind.
-Working on Gemini pretraining libraries and infrastructure
+Senior ML engineer at Google DeepMind.
+Working on Gemini pretraining libraries and infra.

-I was Previously at AWS working on deploying multimodal models on Inferentia and Trainium accellerators
+I was Previously at AWS working on scaling large multimodal models on Inferentia and Trainium accellerators

 I hold a Meng in Computer Science from Cornell University